rstacruz/SourceScribe/README.md

 At the moment, it supports *all* languages that support comments in either
 //, #, or /**/.

-This readme sucks and will be improved later on, I promise.

 To install
 ----------

- - Place all these files somewhere (maybe `/usr/local/share/sourcescribe`)
- - Edit the `ss` file to point to that location
- - Copy `ss` to a bin folder like /usr/local/bin
+ - Unzip the entire package somewhere, maybe *c:\Program Files\SourceScribe* or *~/sourcescribe/*.

+ - **For Mac and Linux:** you can make a symbolic link to the file <code>ss</code> in a directory that's in your *PATH* environment variable.
+   Example for Mac/Linux: <code>sudo ln -s \`pwd\`/ss /usr/local/bin/ss</code>

+ - **For all:** Alternatively, you can add that path in the beginning of your *PATH* environment variable.

+   - For Windows, this is under System Properties &rarr; Advanced Tab &rarr;
+     Environment variables &rarr; PATH &rarr; Edit.
+Add it to the beginning, followed by a semi-colon (;).

+   - For MacOS/Linux, you can do this by adding the line to your *~/.profile*.
+     Example:
+     <code>echo export PATH=/Users/rsc/sourcescribe:\$PATH | tee ~/.profile</code>

 Try it!
 -------

- - Type `ss` in the SourceScribe directory.
+ - Once installed, type `ss` in the SourceScribe directory.
 This will build the SourceScribe documentation in `doc/` by default.
+This documentation has all information you'll need to use SourceScribe in your projects.

 Using in your projects
 ----------------------

- - To use in your projects, document your functions like the sourcescribe src, and put the `sourcescribe.conf` file in your project's root and edit it to your needs.

- - SourceScribe only documents explicitly-commented sections.
-It will not parse out your code at all; it will only scan through your comments.
+ - The manual contains all the information you need.